Ellery Hanley

-Hanley won the Man of Steel Award a record three times, the Lance Todd Trophy once, and the Golden Boot in 1988.
+Hanley won the Man of Steel Award a record three times, the Lance Todd Trophy once and the Golden Boot in 1988.
 He was awarded the MBE in January 1990 for services to the game.
 In 2005 he was inducted into the Rugby Football League Hall of Fame.

-After his playing career, he had spells as head coach of Great Britain, St Helens and Doncaster.
+After his playing career he had spells as head coach of Great Britain, St Helens and Doncaster.

 Early life

 Born in Leeds, West Riding of Yorkshire, England, Hanley grew up in Potternewton, near Chapeltown.
+He attended Foxwood School in Seacroft, Leeds.
 His parents originated from Saint Kitts.
 He is the father of Umyla Hanley, who currently plays in Super League for the Leigh Leopards.

 Club career

 Bradford Northern

 In 1978, Hanley signed for Bradford Northern from the junior club Corpus Christi.
 On 26 November 1978, he made his professional début for Northern against Rochdale Hornets in a League Division One match.
 He helped his club to a 30–18 victory, by scoring a try on his début.
 He established a regular place in the first team in 1981–82, scoring 15 tries in his first full season.
 In the following season, he reached the semi-final of the 1983 Challenge Cup against Featherstone Rovers.
 Although Bradford ultimately lost the match, Hanley scored a memorable try which was selected as the try of the season in the BBC's Top Try competition.

 In 1984–85, his last season with the club, Hanley became the first man to score more than 50 tries in a season since Alf Ellaby, and the first non-winger to reach this figure for 70 years.
 He scored a remarkable 55 tries in only 37 appearances, an achievement made even more remarkable as he switched between the positions of wing, centre and stand-off.
 For his achievements in the 1984–85 season, he was awarded the Man of Steel award, which is awarded to the player judged to have made the biggest impact in the season, as well as the First Division Player of the Year.

 In total, Hanley made 126 appearances for the club, scoring 89 tries.